find your perfect postgrad program

 Summary

-**The information provided on this page was correct at the time of publication (October/November 2022).
-For complete and up-to-date information about this course, please visit the relevant University of Oxford course page via www.graduate.ox.ac.uk/ucas**
+The information provided on this page was correct at the time of publication (November 2025).
+For complete and up-to-date information about this course, please visit the relevant University of Oxford course page via www.graduate.ox.ac.uk/ucas.

 The Earth sciences are the focus of scientific understanding about this and other planets, embracing a large range of fundamental topics including the evolution of life, how climate has changed in the past and will change in the future, the nature of planetary surfaces and interiors and the processes underlying natural hazards like earthquakes and volcanoes.

-The DPhil is an advanced degree by research that will take between three to four years to complete.
-You will typically join a research group and work alongside other research students, postdoctoral researchers and academics in the same general research area – all of whom provide additional support and advice for DPhil students.
-Academic activity across research groups is also strongly encouraged.
+You will typically join a research group and work alongside other research students, postdoctoral researchers and academics all of whom provide additional support and advice for DPhil students.
+You will work alongside each other in the same general research area.
+Research themes in the department are:

 While the focus of the DPhil is on your development to conduct independent research, there are formal courses available both within the Department of Earth Sciences and other departments in the Maths, Physical and Life Sciences (MPLS) Division.
-Formal courses are organised through the MPLS Graduate Academic Program and include generic skills such as advice on science writing, as well as subject specific specialist courses.
+Formal courses are organised through the MPLS Graduate Academic Programme and include generic skills such as advice on science writing, as well as subject specific specialist courses.
 These allow the structured course components to be tailored to your individual research project needs.

 There are also paid opportunities for you to gain teaching experience by demonstrating laboratory classes to undergraduates, assisting on undergraduate fieldtrips or in tutorial teaching.